-Christopher DeMorro is a freelance writer and journalist from Connecticut with two passions in life; writing and cars.
-This has led him to pursue a full time career as a freelancer with a focus on cars.
+Christopher DeMorro is a freelance writer and journalist from Connecticut with two passions in life; writing and anything with an engine.
+This has led him to pursue a full time career as a freelancer with a focus on motor vehicles of all kinds.

 Look for a cheap project with lots of classic character?
 Why not an early-to-mid 60′s C10 pickup?
 Want power you say?
 Well this old small-block only needs a big cam to shred its tires like a pro.
 Is a pickup project in your future?